jolespin/leviathan/README.md

 Leviathan: A fast, memory-efficient, and scalable taxonomic and pathway profiler for next generation sequencing (pan)genome-resolved metagenomics and metatranscriptomics.
 Josh L Espinoza. bioRxiv 2025.07.14.664802; doi: [https://doi.org/10.1101/2025.07.14.664802](https://doi.org/10.1101/2025.07.14.664802)

+## Usage:
+[`Leviathan` Walkthrough](WALKTHROUGH.md) for a detailed explanation on how to run each module including downloading test data and interpreting output files.

 ## Benchmarking

 ### Benchmarking against 10, 100, 1000, and 10000 genomes
-Benchmarking using trimmed SRR12042303 sample with 4 threads on ram16GB-cpu4 SageMaker instance (ml.m5.4xlarge)
+Benchmarking using trimmed SRR12042303 sample with 4 threads on ram16GB-cpu4 EC2 instance (ml.m5.4xlarge)

 | number_of_genomes | number_of_cds_with_features | preprocess | index | profile-taxonomy | profile-pathway |
 |-------------------|-----------------------------|------------|-------|------------------|-----------------|